 - At the appropriate group website, read about faculty interests.

-- Contact the faculty that most interest you, at least a few months in advance of our application deadline, and set up a time to meet with them.
+- Contact the faculty that most interest you, at least a month in advance of our application deadline, and set up a time to meet with them.
 At that meeting, learn about the type of work they do and about possible summer projects.
 Some other questions to ask include:

 - What is the scope of your potential project?